sodadata/docs/soda-library/programmatic.md

 ####################
 scan.add_sodacl_yaml_str(checks)

-# OR Add the checks to scan with virtual filename identifier for concurrent scans
+# OR Add the checks to scan with virtual filename identifier
+# for advanced use cases such as partial/concurrent scans
 ####################
 scan.add_sodacl_yaml_str(
     checks